Athletics sits at the heart of global sport, and

-Athletics sits at the heart of global sport, and London is one of its most important stages.
-From Olympic legacy venues to annual elite meetings, the city consistently hosts world-class track and field events across sprints, middle-distance, long-distance, jumps, throws, and combined events.
-London’s athletics calendar blends international prestige with deep grassroots participation, making it a genuine hub for the sport.
+London is one of its most important stages.
+From Olympic legacy venues to annual elite meetings, the city consistently hosts world-class track and field events across

+Crystal Palace National Sports Centre provide contrasting experiences: one a modern Olympic bowl built for global broadcasts, the other a historic athletics stronghold embedded in British sporting culture.
+Alongside these, road races and marathon-adjacent events extend athletics beyond the track and into the city itself.
 For fans, athletics in London offers variety and access.
 You can watch the fastest sprinters in the world one week, then elite distance runners or technical field events the next—often at affordable prices compared with other major sports.

 London athletics events typically fall into three categories: